What is Crankshaft?

 6. Assuming the allowable bending and shear stresses, determine the main dimensions of the crankshaft.

 Based on the material properties, we will now decide the dimensions which will be calculated from the loads and conditions.
-The crank shaft is designed considering two positions of the crank:
+The crankshaft is designed considering two positions of the crank:

-When Crank is at dead centre
+When Crank is at dead center

 - Draw a Free Body Diagram of the Crankshaft with various horizontal and vertical forces.